 Decorations, tablecloths, plates balloons and so on, I did in a colorful, almost rainbow scheme, tying in the thought that book covers are very colorful.
 Stacking books as centerpieces with ribbons tied around them is a very easy decoration idea, again sky’s the limit and I am sure Pinterest if full of ideas, but I was aiming for cool, but simple.
 Click through the below gallery to see what we did.

 As far as entertainment, I opted not to have any real book or Library themed games, instead I played some fun music, filled the room with colorful balloons, supplied some photo booth accessories (people could post pics on Facebook from the party) and had watermelon bowling, which is stacking full toilet paper rolls in a pyramid and rolling a watermelon toward them, the kids love it!
 They danced, posed, bowled and those balloons were worth their weight in gold, given how much fun the kids had with them.
-Of course you could incorporate a book reading into the party here and we had a choice on had for just that, but after seeing the fun they were having, we chose not to and allowed them to just party.
+Of course you could incorporate a book reading into the party here and we had a book choice on hand for just that, but after seeing the fun they were having, we chose not to and allowed them to just party.

 Of course there needed to be sweets and so I gave up the cake and went for cupcakes, chocolate with worms and vanilla with pink frosting to match the books Pinkalicious and Diary of a Worm.
 We also had cookies with the book If you give a Mouse a Cookie.